ajoseph12/MLDM_Project/Project_info.md

 Dataset Representation
 ----------------------
 - Structured way : in the form of sequences.
 We wiil have to implement an algo based on Freeman's Code.
+	⋅⋅*  The idea is, you have a matrix of pixels, we begin at the top left of the matrix.
+Once you
 - Numerical way : using Deep Learning